pangenome/pggb/README.md

 `pggb` has been tested at scale in the Human Pangenome Reference Consortium (HPRC) as a method to build a graph from the [draft human pangenome](https://doi.org/10.1101/2022.07.09.499321).

-Documentation at [https://pggb.readthedocs.io/](https://pggb.readthedocs.io/) and [pggb paper manuscript](https://github.com/pangenome/pggb-paper) (WIP).
+Documentation at [https://pggb.readthedocs.io/](https://pggb.readthedocs.io/) and [pggb manuscript](https://github.com/pangenome/pggb-paper) (WIP).

 ## quick start

 1) Install `pggb` with [Docker](https://github.com/pangenome/pggb#docker), [Singularity](https://github.com/pangenome/pggb#singularity), [bioconda](https://github.com/pangenome/pggb#bioconda), [guix](https://github.com/pangenome/pggb#guix), or by [manually building its dependencies](https://github.com/pangenome/pggb#manual-mode).

 2) Put your sequences in one FASTA file (`in.fa`), optionally compress it with `bgzip`, and index it with `samtools faidx`.
-If you have many genomes, we recommend using the [PanSN prefix naming pattern](https://github.com/pangenome/PanSN-spec).
+If you have many samples and/or haplotypes, we recommend using the [PanSN prefix naming pattern](https://github.com/pangenome/PanSN-spec).

-3) [*OPTIONAL*] If you have whole-genome assemblies, you might consider [partitioning your sequences into communities](https://pggb.readthedocs.io/en/latest/rst/tutorials/sequence_partitioning.html), which usually correspond to the different chromosomes of the genomes.
+3) [*OPTIONAL*] If you have whole-genome assemblies, you might consider partitioning your sequences into communities, which usually correspond to the different chromosomes of the genomes.
-Then, you can run `pggb` on each community (set of sequences) independently.
+Then, you can run `pggb` on each community (set of sequences) independently (see [partition before pggb](#partition-before-pggb)).

 4) To build a graph from `in.fa`, which contains, for example, 9 haplotypes, in the directory `output`, scaffolding the graph using 5kb matches at >= 90% identity, and using 16 parallel threads for processing, execute: